 We encourage you to visit during the year, when classes are in session so that you may observe a concert or rehearsal, and meet current students.
 Visit our Academic and Concert calendars before scheduling your visit.

 Yale School of Music is a graduate school.
 Yale University does not offer a Bachelor of Music degree.
 Students interested in studying music at the undergraduate level apply to Yale College for the Bachelor of Arts or Bachelor of Science degree, and can major in music while at Yale, or study music even if they major in another academic area.
 Many talented musicians come to Yale and continue playing music at a very high level.
 There are abundant musical opportunities and resources available to undergraduates across the University.

 Prospective undergraduates should refer to Yale College’s visitor information for campus tours.
 The Department of Music is the home of undergraduate music majors.
-Click here for the undergraduate music brochure.
+Click here for more information about the undergraduate music major.

 Yale School of Music offers a B.A./M.M. program for current Yale College students, who may apply during their junior year at Yale.
-Interested students should contact Donna Yoo, Director of Admissions.
+Interested students should contact the YSM admissions office.

 Yale Visitor Center Tours